1684520 F/Sgt Ronald C Kemp RAF 1922—2014

 Sutherland Brown, in his 177 Squadron account Silently Into the Midst of Things, mistakenly reported this particular image (in cropped form and lacking its marginalia, Figure 67) as taken by S/L RH Wood, his CO.

 Montague Browne also recounted the event in some detail in his Long Sunset: Memoirs of Winston Churchill’s Last Private Secretary, although misrecalling the event as 2 May.

 Several images of this remarkable sight have been published over the years.
 It would be interesting to see and compare the various complete prints which lie in the Imperial War Museum and RAF Museum collections, however, the 211/192 “Japs Gone” image shown here and by Montague Browne was plainly taken by him on 1 May.
 Jim Oblein kept an undated print of the “Extract Digit” image.
-He was one of those who had been marched from the Jail by the Japanese on 25 April.]
+He was one of those who had been marched from the Gaol by the Japanese on 25 April.]

 We did our last operational patrol on 5 May 1945 and although we did not know it at the time it was to be our last flight in a Beaufighter—the aircraft that the Japs rather flatteringly called "Whispering Death."
 [The origins of this well-known sobriquet turn out to be rather more complicated.]

 It was a standard patrol of roads, rivers and railways and we managed to sink a sixty foot barge and to damage two others.
 But it seemed to be a somewhat half-hearted effort because it was obvious that there were not many Japs left in our part of Burma.
 My log book for this last patrol reads "Not much joy—Japs pulling out."